yashrode774/password-manager/README.md

-Manage your passwords with this chrome extension.
+Manage your passwords with this Chrome extension.

 How to use: